Rossa Matilda Richter: Human cannonball at the Royal Aquarium

 Most sources, including the Guinness Book of World Records, cite Richter as the first human cannonball.
 However, the claim has been contested by others who claim that "The Australian Marvels," Ella Zuila and George Loyal, performed the act a few years earlier.
-Zuila and Loyal were hired by Adam Forepaugh, an American circus owner who learned that his rival, Barnum, may bring Richter to North America.
+Zuila and Loyal were hired by Adam Forepaugh, an American circus owner who learned that his rival, Barnum, might bring Richter to North America.
 The duo were a featured attraction in Forepaugh's circus and drew comparisons to Richter for their similar aerial stunts.
 Their cannonball stunts differed somewhat in that rather than being fired from a cannon into a net, Loyal was projected from the cannon and caught by Zuila, who would be hanging upside down with her knees over the bar of a trapeze.

-Richter was featured at the Aquarium for an extended period of time, performing sometimes twice in a day, and often to a full room of people.
-A single performance could draw tens of thousands of people.
-Farini also brought her to perform at other venues in western Europe.
+Richter was featured at the Aquarium for an extended period of time, performing sometimes twice in a day and often to a full room of people.
+A single performance could draw tens of thousands.
+Farini also took her to perform at other venues in western Europe.
 Louis Cooke wrote in The Billboard that "the breathless silence that always preceded the act while it was being prepared only added to its intensity, and the graceful bow of the young lady who had the temerity and muscular strength to withstand the shock and presence of mind to guide her flight never failed to receive a round of rapturous applause."
 After seeing it multiple times, a writer for The Illustrated Sporting and Dramatic News wrote a gushing review of the act in the 26 May 1877 issue.
 It praised "her unhesitating confidence, the graceful ease and swiftness of her motions, together with her placidly smiling face, [which] destroy all sense of fear for her safety in the minds of the audience, and enable them to enjoy the spectacle of her extraordinary agility, strength, and seemingly terribly daring feats, with none but pleasurable, although strongly excited sensations."
 The author went on to describe the mix of anxiety and delight an audience member should expect to experience, and noted that Richter counted among her fans future king Edward VII, who reportedly attended two of her shows when he was Prince of Wales.

 Music often accompanied her performances.
 At the Aquarium, musical director Charles Dubois composed waltzes for her, which featured prominently in some of the show's advertising.
 Farini also wrote a song, "Zazel," which was sung by George Leybourne and published by Musical Bouquet.